 - Anxiety

-Can You Die From Mixing Antidepressants and Alcohol?
+Can You Die From Mixing?

 We have a silent epidemic of people who take antidepressants and also drink heavily.
 Due to the interactions listed above, this combination is potentially dangerous for mental health.
 Death from acute interactions is possible, but more commonly results from the consequences of increased drowsiness or psychological deterioration.